hiteshgallopbiz/CalculaterApp/README.md

 then

-run test command on terminal
+run go test command on terminal